leimath/leimath.github.io/content/posts/diophantine-toolbox.md

 ---

 The listed methods are enough for most questions at the Scholarship level.
-Olympiad students should look into methods such as _Infinite Descent, Cyclotomic recognition and Viete Jumping_.
+Olympiad students should look into methods such as _Infinite Descent, Zsigmondy's Theorem, Cyclotomic recognition and Viete Jumping_.

+In some instances, more tools like _Lifting the Exponent Lemma and p-adic observations_ are elso employed.

+Lastly, it is also advised to add _Legendre's/ de-Polignac Formula_ and more generally p-adic valuations (2-adic, to be more specific) in the toolkit, they help in some instances as well.

 Some questions to try these methods on: